Park Overview

 Amazing Night Skies in Lassen

-Lassen Volcanic National Park is great for viewing the night sky, Dark Skies.
+Lassen Volcanic National Park is great for viewing the night sky, and it has abundant dark skies.

 Best places and tips on stargazing in Lassen Park.